MJRAMZ/terraform-ansible-nginx/README.md

 # About
-The purpose of this project was to familiarize myslef with *Terraform* and *Ansible*.
+The purpose of this project was to familiarize myslef with *Terraform*, *Ansible*, and the *Azure* cloud platform.

 Terraform was used to provision a Linux VM in Azure.
 Then Ansible was used to configure that VM with NGINX.